zerga9/circular_wave/README.md

 ## Approach

 - I am led by the error-messages of the Chrome DevTools console

-- Change var buttonHandler in function and get rid of space in argument
+- Change var buttonHandler in function(because otherwise it is calling giving the anonymous function, not calling the function to be executed) and get rid of space in argument processRecords(All theRecords)

-- Change this into btn for innerHTML and classList.toggle: The button changes now into loading... when clicking!
+- Change this into btn(because this doesn't refer to btn and in strict mode, if this was not defined by the execution context, it remains undefined) for innerHTML and classList.toggle: The button changes now into loading... when clicking!

 - console.log(ids)shows random selection ids in array

 - recordId is not defined: make it an item of the array ids and console.log error or data.
 This gives the records in the console

 - AllTheRecords is not defined at getRecords: Make it an array where you push the data to if no error

 - No display records, because AllTheRecords is being called before filling up with records(you can see it after console.log(AllTheRecords)): make a count var to check if all records are in AllTheRecords

 - Places records are shown, but undefined: get rid of undefined by getting rid of index and array in forEach.
 All records showing, but not sorted yet.

 - Sorting records with .sort and parseInt().
 Put "0" in date with single days.
 Ugly code, but works

-- Date totals not given correctly.
+- The totals not given correctly.
 After console.logging you can see there are some numbers in string: parseInt, now working correctly

+- Refactoring count-check in function, deleting comments and console.logs

+## Assignment

 - For this assessment we'll need you to fix some broken code.
-- Refactoring count-check in function, deleting comments

 ## What we are looking for